 Field theory of chemical reactions.
 Chemical reactions usually occur in ionic solutions.
 Chemical reactions have been analyzed classically as if they occur in vacuum, or in ideal ionic solutions, at infinite dilution.
 It seems that a selfconsistent field theory of chemical reactions is needed.
 It is now practicable because of advances in applied mathematics.
 It seems that a selfconsistent field theory of chemical reactions is needed.
-It is now practicable because of advances is needed.
-It is now practicable because of advances is needed.
-It is now practicable because of advances is needed.
-It is now practicable because of advances is needed.
 It is now practicable because of advances in applied mathematics.